chrismhodgson/nextjs-pfrac/data/_pages/about.md

 title: About the club
 header: about.jpg
 ---
 Penistone Footpath Runners & Athletics Club is a thriving club based in the market town of Penistone, on the edge of the Peak District in South Yorkshire.
-The links on the left provide more information - club policies can be found via [Links](https://pfrac.co.uk/about/links).
+The links on the left provide more information.
 We cater for all sorts of runners:

 * Beginners &ndash; people wanting to get fit and improve their mental and physical health